Doctrine and Covenants 102-105

 Come, Follow Me—For Primary: Doctrine and Covenants 2021 ” Doctrine and Covenants 94–97″

 Even the children in Kirtland helped, in small but meaningful ways, to build the Kirtland Temple.
-Help the children you teach strengthen their love for the Lord’s holy house.

-• Sing together a song about the temple, such as “I Love to See the Temple” (Children’s Songbook, 95).
+• After reading together Doctrine and Covenants 97:15–16, you and your children could share with each other why the temple is special to you.
+You could also sing together a song to help your children feel reverence for the Lord’s house, such as “I Love to See the Temple” (Children’s Songbook, 95).
 What phrases in this song teach us why the temple is sacred?

 Song “I Love to See the Temple” Visual Aids